PelagicCreatures/molamola/README.md

 }
 ```

-This example hooks up a helper to the form

 ### Form Helper
+This example hooks up a helper to a form

 ```javascript
 class BoilerplateHandler extends MolaMolaHelper {
   success (data) {